-If blackberries are in season, by all means, make this a fresh blackberry pie.
+How to use fresh blackberries: If blackberries are in season, by all means, make this a fresh blackberry pie.
 To prepare your berries just wash and drain them and remove any stems.

-If you want to make a pie when fruit isn’t in season you can definitely use frozen blackberries to make this recipe.
+How to use frozen blackberries: If you want to make a pie when fruit isn’t in season you can definitely use frozen blackberries to make this recipe.
 Simply thaw and drain frozen berries.
 Be sure to drain them very well so there is no extra liquid in your filling.

 I really do think that this recipe produces the best blackberry pie filling!

 Chunks of sweetened juicy blackberries with my all butter pie crust just make for the perfect summer pie.

 You can use it for the bottom with a crumble top or make a double recipe to make the lattice top.

 Start with a bottom crust using my all butter pie crust or one from the refrigerated section of the grocery store.
 (Either works, I won’t tell!)
 Then choose what kind of topping you want:

 I use my all-purpose crumble topping for this recipe: